Previous lesson: From zero to calculator

 //is integer division, which means it rounds the result down to the nearest integer.

-%is the "modulus" operator, which prints the remainder of integer division:
+%is the "modulus" operator, which gives the remainder of integer division:

 >>> print(11 % 2) 1